pytrackdat/pytrackdat/docs/usage/step_2_design_file.rst

 It is also used to display help text below the fields in the database single-item entry GUI.

+Show in Table?
+""""""""""""""

+This cell contains a boolean (true or false) value which specifies whether the field in question should appear in the table list view (where a list of all rows is shown.)
+If left blank, the cell will **not** appear.

 Type-Specific Settings
 """"""""""""""""""""""